dominikwilk/ng_cypress/README.md

 # Installation

-## install all dependencies from the root directory
+## Install all dependencies from the root directory
 npm install

 ## Opening Cypress GUI